 A while back, a member of a social media community I’m part of posted about an interesting dilemma.
 As an Indian native versed in classical yoga, he was wondering how to expose Westerners to a more authentic experience of yoga.
 It made me think (again) about whether we are truly practicing yoga, and what we’re doing if we aren’t.

 I wrote about this topic in the Yoga Circles book.
 There’s related post here on the Yoga Circles Blog – Can Westerners Practice Yoga, or is Eastern Wisdom Beyond Our Grasp?

 So, Are We Practicing Yoga?

-Most of us know, at least to some extent, that our modern yoga practice bears little resemblance to the ancient practice it came from.
+Most of us know, at least to some extent, that modern yoga barely resembles the ancient practice it sprang from.
 This is especially true in the West.

 The original purpose of yoga—which means yoke—was to control the mind and senses.
 When the mind controls us, yogic wisdom says, we forget who we truly are.
 When we control the mind, we can transcend the pain and suffering of human life.
 That is, we can access a higher consciousness and live with great power as beings connected to our source (and each other).